nikhils10/Movie-Recommendation-Engine/README.md

 ## Motivation
-Watching Netflix and seeing how good it is at recommending me the articles.
+Watching Netflix and seeing how good it is at recommending me the articles had me curious about what algorithms it uses to make those recommendations.
 Very excited and feel this is a very cool area in data science and machine learning .
 Almost every service needs personalization for its users from movies on Netflix to songs on Spotify .
 This can help in user retention and improving engagement .